 Halfway through ‘the Battle of Algiers’, the reason becomes startlingly clear as Colonel Mathieu, decorated war hero and active member of the anti-Nazi Resistance (emblematic of the French forces’ cold colonial morality) briefs the French forces:“It is a faceless enemy, unrecognizable, blending in with hundreds of others.
 It is everywhere.
 In cafes, in the alleyways of the Casbah or in the very streets of the European quarter … I deliberately chose footage taken shortly before a number of recent terrorist attacks.
 Among all these Arab men and women are the perpetrators.
 But who are they?
 How can we recognize them?
 ID checks are ludicrous.
 If anyone’s papers are in order, it’s the terrorist’s.”

 It is easy to imagine the heads nodding along in agreement at that Pentagon screening.
-While ‘the Battle of Algiers’ can be celebrated as “the first time in a very popular or public way that a film forced spectators to identify with the other, that is to say the non-European”, the world-view of the contemporary viewer turns out to be a potent medium through which this effect can be overturned.
+While ‘the Battle of Algiers’ can be celebrated as “the first time in a very popular or public way that a film forced spectators to identify with the other, that is to say the non-European”, the world-view of the contemporary viewer turns out to be a potent medium through which even this positive effect can be inverted.
+Let me explain.

-While in the context of the film, the Algerians were simply a people struggling for their freedom, their identity as Muslims takes on a particular signification for the viewer today.
+While in the context of the film, the Algerians were simply a people struggling for their freedom, their identity as Muslims takes on a particular signification for those of us watching the film today.
 More than 50 years after its initial release and subsequent ban in France, members of the English speaking world will find within the movie an open invitation to reinterpret what was recorded then, through the eyes of now.
 We have something now that we didn’t have then: the ‘global’ discourse on terror.
 And this changes everything.
-This is what John Berger once called “the abyss between the moment recorded and the moment of looking” (Another Way of Telling.
-1982).
+This is what John Berger once called “the abyss between the moment recorded and the moment of looking” (Another Way of Telling, 1982).
 It makes another reading of the film natural.

 To illustrate, as the film draws to a close, cutting to a pan over the dusking skyline of the Arab quarter, the words of the radio news reporter – “The Muslim quarters still echo with those unintelligible and frightening rhythmic cries” – seem naturally to shift the haunting undulations of the Algerians’ defiant taunting into a less than human register.
 Eerie.
 Menacing.
 Animal cries.

 Viewed from within the post 9/11 world, how logically this transmogrification proceeds!
 As the film unfolds, I discover the unmistakeable effects of the hegemonic white imperialist discourse that we consume everyday.
 I find that my eyes, my brown eyes are in constant peril of becoming white eyes.
-While the other (the not-white, the Algerian, the Indian and so on) may have a family, a history, a voice, from today’s naturalized point of view we are posited only as an unsettling un-wholesomeness.
-Makes us easier to sell as collateral damage.
+While the other (the not-white, the Algerian, the Indian and so on) may have a family, a history, a voice; from today’s naturalized point of view this always-foreign-body appears only as an unsettling un-wholesomeness.
+It makes us easier to sell as collateral damage.

 You will recognize this fact as you watch the film and it will chill your spine.
 How Colonel Mathieu’s words must have resounded at that Pentagon screening! – “Should France stay in Algeria?
 If your answer is still yes, then you must accept all the consequences.”
 What was unsaid was that the French considered themselves right by virtue of who they were.